For DonorsFor Applicants

 Bio

 Aloha all!
 My name is Makayla Dilliner, I am from Hawaii.
-LAW SCHOOL: As a first generation college student, I am currently in the Paralegal Program at Kapiolani community college.
-My goal is to not only graduate college but law school as well.
-JOURNALISM AND 50 ARTICLES: In becoming a lawyer, journalism is another route I would love to continue to explore.
+4.0 GPA LAW SCHOOL: As a first generation college student, I am currently in the Paralegal Program at Kapiolani community college.
+My goal is to graduate law school after college JOURNALISM AND 50 ARTICLES: In becoming a lawyer, journalism is another route I would love to continue to explore.
 To not only fulfill my writing passion, but bring truth and the stories of others to the for front of society.
 During my senior year of high school, I found my love for journalism through restarting the school newspaper.
 And for my schoolʻs 50th anniversary, I wrote 50 articles about 50 different alumni.
 I cold called, interviewed and wrote articles from 500-1200+ words.
 From having the privilege to meet and talk to each, I got to interact with not only those older than me, but interact with their experiences and takes on life.
 BUSINESS/ENTREPRENEURSHIP: Since then, I have had the privilege to obtain experience in freelance writing PORTFOLIO: Through the newspaper, I was able to create a writing portfolio with various Hawaii Magazines channeling topics of family and issues regarding self.
 However, my portfolio has extended toward other creative mediums such as video editing and directing.
 ADOPTION: As a Native- Hawaiian Adoptee, who experienced the traumas of gentrification in Hawaii, this sealed my want to not only tell stories, but cultivate my own through legal advocacy.
 PUBLIC INTEREST: I now want to use the stories of those in my community and bring aid through public interest and environmental law.

 Education